-This section provides various helpful resources for YAVs, YAV alums, and friends of the YAV program.
-Please refer to the green menu bar above.
+This section provides helpful resources for YAVs, YAV alums and friends of the program to invite young people to serve.

 Invite a young adult for a coffee, a meal, a walk…